pyload/pyload/docs/system/webserver_evaluation.rst

 Disregarded server Reason
 ================== ==================================================================
-paste              threaded server, no improvement to bundled one twisted            Too heavy (30 MB RAM min), far more complex as what we need diesel             Problems with setup, no default packages, Not working in tests gunicorn           Preforking server, messes many things up in our use-case gevent             Not usuable with several threads
+paste              threaded server, no improvement to bundled one twisted            Too heavy (30 MiB RAM min), far more complex as what we need diesel             Problems with setup, no default packages, Not working in tests gunicorn           Preforking server, messes many things up in our use-case gevent             Not usuable with several threads